Urethral Sounding 101

 What is sounding?

-Now there's a huge range of sounds and plugs on the market, generally made from silicone or metal (please don't use glass rods or any other material!), and varying in length, width, ribs, and some offering vibrations and even electrical pulses.
-Some sounds have a hole through them so that you can still piss and cum, while others can be used as cum stopper.
+Now there's a huge range of sounds and plugs on the market, generally made from silicone or metal (please don’t use glass rods or any other material!).
+They vary in length, width, ribs, and some offer vibrations or even electrical pulses.
+Some sounds feature a hole to allow for urination or cum, while others serve as cum stoppers.

 Can people with vaginas sound?

 Absolutely!
-Often it is presumed that sounding is strictly a penile treat, but actually vagina owners can also have an intense and amazing experience with pee hole play.
-Some of the plugs we sell at Eagle Leather are intended for penises (you can tell this because they have the lasso type head ring which sits perfectly behind the glans and holds the plug in place).
-Also, dead straight metal sounds like the Rosebud and Dittel Sounds are created with the anatomy of a penis in mind.
-But silicone sounds and especially Hegar stainless sounds are perfectly shaped for vaginal use and we highly recommend giving them a go!
+Often it is presumed that sounding is strictly a penile treat, but vagina owners can also experience intense pleasure with pee hole play.
+Some plugs sold at Eagle Leather are intended for penises (recognizable by their lasso-type head ring), while silicone sounds and especially Hegar stainless sounds are perfectly shaped for vaginal use.

 What safety precautions should I be aware of?